 Claire Black – General Manager

-Claire joined OutLine in late 2019 and continues to be excited to lead the organisation through the changes and challenges ahead.
+Claire joined OutLine in late 2019 and continues to be excited to lead the organisation through new changes and challenges.
 Her passion for understanding other people’s experiences of the world led to her training in anthropology, and she has produced a Master’s thesis on how rainbow young people in New Zealand use digital technologies.

-Claire has also worked on a number of other projects around youth and rainbow mental health, and last year she coordinated RainbowYOUTH’s 30th Birthday Gala.
+Claire has also worked on a number of other projects around youth and rainbow mental health, including coordinating RainbowYOUTH’s 30th Birthday Gala in 2019.

 In her spare time, she enjoys watching quiz shows with flatmates, reading, and befriending neighbourhood cats

 Leilani Thompson-Rikys – Peer Support Coordinator

-Leilani is the new Peer Support Coordinator at OUTLine and will develop OUTLine’s peer support services for Aotearoa’s rainbow communities, and for gender diverse whānau in particular.
+Leilani is the Peer Support Coordinator at OutLine, and in this role has developed OutLine’s peer support services for Aotearoa’s rainbow communities, and for gender diverse whānau in particular.